e4nu/e4nuanalysiscode/src/scripts/README.md

 # e4nu Scripts

-This directory contains example scripts to run e4nu jobs on the grid
+This directory contains python scripts used to run jobs at the grid